 I used Unicorn SPiT to paint the face, but any paint will work.
 Or you can Mod Podge on a gorgeous picture instead.

 Adding a few ceramic flowers and broken shells to the unicorn’s mane create interest.

 Aren’t those colors just beautiful?
-Depending on the paint you used you may need to seal your piece again.
-Unicorn SPiT has to be sealed with tung oil for the colors to really pop.
+Depending on the paint you used, you may need to seal your piece again.
+Unicorn SPiT has to be sealed with tung oil or polyurethane for the colors to pop.